gomorpheus/morpheus-docs/getting_started/installation/distributed/3node/3node.rst

    |morpheus| will come up on all nodes and Elasticsearch will auto-cluster.
 The only item left is the manual clustering of RabbitMQ.

 #.
 Select one of the nodes to be your Source Of Truth (SOT) for RabbitMQ clustering.
-Begin by executing the contents of ``.profile`` and stopping RabbitMQ.
+On the nodes that are **NOT** the SOT, begin by executing the contents of ``.profile`` and stopping RabbitMQ.

    .. code-block:: bash